zehdari/riptide_onboarding/src/riptide_turtle/README.md

    colcon build --packages-select riptide_turtle
    ```

+   If you get an error saying the package isn't there, try opening a new terminal window and running it.
+The same applies for the run commands below.

    **Note:** You will need to do this everytime you update a node file.

 4. **Run the turtle sim:**